Imágenes únicamente para fines ilustrativo

 - Otosclerosis (hearing loss)

 Yasmin may also not be suitable if you are overweight or obese, or if you smoke.

-During the Consultation with EU Meds, you will be asked to complete a health questionnaire to check that Yasmin is suitable for you.
+You can safely buy Yasmin pills at EU Meds.
+During the consultation with EU Meds, you will be asked to complete a health questionnaire to check that Yasmin is suitable for you.

 Some medications can reduce the effectiveness of Yasmin.
 A prescriber from EU Meds will review your current medications, including any herbal remedies or supplements, to ensure that Yasmin will not interact with them.

-Once prescribed, you can order Yasmin online for home delivery.
+Once prescribed, you can order Yasmin contraceptive pill online for home delivery.